 I had my first calling at the end of 2021 but kinda shrugged it off.
 The New Year started, and the call grew louder.
 Come February, I woke up one day and started planning my Camino Portuguese Coastal Route itinerary straight away.
 I spend 8 weeks in total preparing for the trip.
 I read numerous Camino experience reports from fellow bloggers and travellers.
-Mapped out the stages by comparing different Camino tour providers and got local travel insights from my Twitter friend Gabriela.
+Mapped out the stages by comparing different Camino tour providers and got local travel insights from a Twitter pal.
 During the day, I managed to walk between 15-20kms daily to be able to cope with the physical challenge.

 I compiled all research in a spreadsheet including the days, accommodation and further notes.
 I arranged my luggage transfer with Pilbeo.
 Next on the list was to sort out my hiking gear and I found my new 45l backpack & hiking pole at Decathlon.